 QUALIFICATIONS:

 Enron is a global integrated energy company.
 We handle more wholesale natural gas and electric power than any company in the United States.
-We have contractual agreements on gas pipelines and transmission systems across the country, including Pipeline and BPA.
+We have contractual agreements on gas pipelines and transmission systems across the country, including Northwest Pipeline and BPA.
 For the year 2000, Enron averaged 23.9 billion cubic feet per day of gas transactions – more than double that of our closest competitor.
 Enron’s current credit rating from Standard & Poors is BBB+.
-An annual report can be sent by mail, which provides additional the requested financial information.
+An annual report can be sent by mail, which provides additional financial information about our company.

 Enron employ’s a diverse mix of experienced energy commodity experts.
 Unique within this industry, Enron's wholesale energy trading group conducts the day-to-day business of buying and selling power, gas and other energy commodities from our state-of-the-art trading floors in Houston, Texas and Portland, Oregon.
 Enron possesses the infrastructure -- and the proven ability -- to trade and dispatch power and gas anywhere across North America.
-Our talented personnel are backed by the best physical and financial resources available; therefore, we can offer PacifiCorp Clatskanie flexible, reliable gas and power supply solutions.
+Our talented personnel are backed by the best physical and financial resources available; therefore, we can offer Clatskanie flexible, reliable gas and power supply solutions.

 1.)
 BASIC GAS SUPPLY PROPOSAL:

-ENA is proposing to supply PacifiCorp Clatskanie with Bundled Gas Serviceltgs and a for its West Valley Facility near Salt Lake Citypower generation projectClatskanie, Oregon.
-ENA is also proposing to purchase power offtake from the facility.
-ENA proposes to supply natural gasnatural gas and purchase power under the following terms and conditions:
+ENA is proposing to supply Clatskanie with long-term gas supply, for its power generation project located in Clatskanie, Oregon.
+ENA is proposing to supply natural gas under the following terms and conditions:

-Part 1 - Natural Gas

 Parties:

-Buyer: PacifiCorp Power Marketing IncClatskanie.
+Buyer: Clatskanie

 Seller: Enron North America